apache/druid/docs/content/querying/segmentmetadataquery.md

 * `intervals` in the result will contain the list of intervals associated with the queried segments.

+#### timestampSpec

+* `timestampSpec` in the result will contain timestampSpec of data stored in segments. this can be null if timestampSpec of segments was unknown or unmergeable (if merging is enabled).

 #### queryGranularity

 * `queryGranularity` in the result will contain query granularity of data stored in segments. this can be null if query granularity of segments was unknown or unmergeable (if merging is enabled).